Getting Started¶

 smelt.settings.vim = true

-- Usage Guide — modes, tools, sessions, and the full daily workflow
+- Usage: modes, tools, sessions, daily workflow

-- Customization — themes, keymaps, custom commands, MCP
+- Customization: themes, keymaps, slash commands, MCP